A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-We set the length of the input graph sequence in a sample as 72.
-The batch size was 32, each containing both labeled and unlabeled samples.
-We set the temporal gated convolutional layers as 32 hidden states and the kernel size of 1D Conv as 12.
-The size of the output feature embeddings was 256.
+We split the samples into training, validation, and testing sets, ensuring each set contains both normal and abnormal samples.
+We normalize the samples with the maximum and minimum values from the training data.
+We set the batch size as 16, the hidden state of temporal gated convolution as 32, the kernel size of 1D convolution as 12 (i.e., 1-hour window size), and the output feature embedding size as 256.
 The initial learning rate was 0.001, with early stopping on the validation dataset.
 The hyper-parameters were chosen by grid search on the validation set, and we reported the results with the set of hyper-parameters yielding the best average performance, that is $\lambda=0.1$.